-We’re coming close to the end of 52 weeks of practicing gratitude, and since I’ve done mostly thematic posts rather than simple weekly lists, here’s a list of things to be grateful for to balance it out.
+We’re coming close to the end of 52 weeks of practicing gratitude, and since I’ve done mostly thematic posts, here’s an easy list of things to be grateful for.

 My goal this year for practicing gratitude was simple.
-I was tired of feeling unhappy with my life.
-I knew I complained a lot, often using the excuse that I was letting off steam, but in reality I was only dwelling on the bad stuff.
+I was tired of feeling unhappy with my life, and I knew I complained a lot.
+I often used the excuse that I was letting off steam, but in reality I was only dwelling on the bad stuff.
 It was time to remind myself of all the reasons to be thankful.